You can get your learner's (L) licence on or after your 16th birthday. To get your L, you’ll need to pass the knowledge test.

 Ready for your knowledge test?

-Our tip sheet is available in the following six languages:
+Our knowledge test tip sheet is available in the following six languages:

 Take the knowledge test at a driver licensing office

-So you've basically memorized Learn to Drive Smart, have scored 100% on your practice tests, and you know the difference between a falling rock hazard sign and a railway crossing.
+So you've basically memorized Learn to Drive Smart, have scored 100% on your practice tests and you know the difference between a falling rock hazard sign and a railway crossing sign.
 It's time to take the real test!

-When taking the knowledge test, you'll answer multiple-choice questions on a touch screen kiosk, in most locations.
+When taking the knowledge test, you'll answer multiple-choice questions.
+In most locations, the test will be on a touch screen kiosk.
 You can also choose to listen to an audio recording.

-Please note that you can not talk, refer to study materials, or use any electronic devices during the test.
+Please note that you can't talk, refer to study materials or use any electronic devices during the test.
 Doing so will result in an automatic fail and you will have to wait 30 days before you can take the test again.

 Review our knowledge test tip sheet to learn what you can expect from your knowledge test and get some tips to help you pass:

-The test is available in English, Arabic, Cantonese (with traditional Chinese writing), Croatian, French, Farsi, Mandarin (with traditional Chinese writing), Punjabi, Russian, Spanish, Vietnamese and Ukrainian.
+The knowledge test is available in: English, Arabic, Croatian, French, Farsi, Traditional Chinese, Simplified Chinese, Punjabi, Russian, Spanish, Ukrainian and Vietnamese.

 Driving as a learner

-Make sure that you’re listed as a driver on your driving supervisor’s policy.
+Make sure that you’re listed as a driver on your driving supervisor’s insurance policy.
 If you get into a crash and aren’t listed, they could face a financial consequence called the Unlisted Driver Accident Premium, even though the crash won’t go on your driving record.
-If you’re driving with more than one driving supervisor, you should be a listed driver on any vehicles you use to practice.

 Display your L sign